-Classic Umbrian day trips: scenic drives, crafts, wine tasting and good family restaurants
+Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic family restaurants

 Umbria is a small region, you can visit most of its marvelous hill-towns during a day trip from one central location in the region.